 The first customer experience goes a long way.
 Whether good or bad, it leaves a lasting impression of the experience that decides customer loyalty.
 One of the important aspects of great customer experience is real time support.
 And when businesses are able to meet their expectations it is a win-win situation for them.

 You can deliver real-time sales and support assistance to your customers with live chat.
 It helps you to deliver proactive support by understanding the customer journey.
 With live assistance tools like co-browsing & video chat, you can identify issues faster and deliver personalized solutions in the first contact.

 Every business encounters rude customers at some point.
 You can prepare scripted responses based on such encounters.
 The support team can use these scripts when they encounter such customers.
 One thing the team needs to ensure while using canned responses is to be aware of using a suitable script that works best for dealing with rude customers.

 Don’t get personal – stay calm

 No one likes to be shouted at or dismissed.
 Training programs should focus on helping your team to stay calm in heated situations.
-It helps agents to develop strategies to pacify the situation without doing things that could irritate the customer further.
+It helps agents develop strategies to pacify the situation without doing things that could irritate the customer further.
 Agents should keep their feelings aside while handling rude customers.